New Nintendo 3DS: Compatibility

 As with the DSi, DSi XL, and previous 3DS models, the New Nintendo 3DS family remains compatible with all games released for the DS, DSi, and 3DS.
+To allow the playing of games not optimized for the New 3DS's faster CPU cores, a small comparability layer in software assigns different threads to different cores of the processor as to not stall the CPU.
 Some 3DS games have improved performance and/or graphics on the new systems due to their upgraded hardware.
 The C-Stick and ZL/ZR controls are backward compatible with games that support the Circle Pad Pro add-on.
 Some games, such as Xenoblade Chronicles 3D, are specifically optimized for the upgraded hardware, and exclusive to New Nintendo 3DS with no support for prior models.
 In March 2016, Nintendo began to release SNES titles on Virtual Console for New 3DS; they support a "Perfect Pixel" mode, which allows the games to be played pillar boxed with square pixels rather than in their original 4:3 proportions.

 Like the previous models, all the 3DS games and downloaded software are region-locked (DS cartridges remain region-free).
 Due to its difference in size, peripherals designed to fit the shape of the original Nintendo 3DS cannot be used with the new system.
 Game data can be transferred from a previous 3DS system to a new system, either manually or wireless.

-On April 13, 2015, Unity Technologies announced that the Unity engine would support New Nintendo 3DS.
+On April 13, 2015, Unity Technologies announced that the Unity engine would support the New Nintendo 3DS.